ianrobrien/interview-case-coopx/README.md

 ## Deploying the solution

-The [CI/CD pipeline](.github/workflows/cicd.yml) is implemented in GitHub Actions, and is a two-stage process.
+The [CI Pipeline](.github/workflows/ci.yaml) is implemented in GitHub Actions, and is a two-stage process.
 The first stage builds and tests the project, while the second stage deploys it to AWS, using CodeDeploy.
 This application is hosted in a single EC2 instance.